r3nk/AVR3nk/README.md

 Background
 ----------------

 AVR3nk was initially created in 2009 at the [Sailing Team Darmstadt e.V.](http://www.st-darmstadt.de), a students' association at [Technische Universität Darmstadt](http://www.tu-darmstadt.de).
 The team aims to build autonomous and energy-self-sufficient sailing robots.
-The code available in AVR3nk includes the basic infrastructure for the team's development of sensor and actuator devices.
+The code available in AVR3nk includes the team's basic infrastructure for developing sensor and actuator devices.

 Contributing